GrupaZero/platform/README.md

  - Done

- To check progress on project development you can occasionally run composer install.

 #### Stopping Docker
- If you want to stop docker just run:
+ If you want to stop docker containers just run:

   ```
   sudo docker-compose stop